kutaymalik/BookStore/README.md

 ![GetByIdModel](https://github.com/kutaymalik/BookStore/assets/56682209/d22ef944-840e-4221-a7ec-524b89b1c362)# BookStore Week3 HW

 An API and the infrastructure of this API have been prepared for the Vakıfbank - Patika FullStack bootcamp.
 This project is a book store.
 Books have create, update and get methods.
-Votes can be cast with user information.
-The results can be brought in once the voting process is completed.

 Ex Book:
 ```